magento/pagebuilder-docs/docs/how-to/how-to-use-upgrade-library.md

 ## Example: Updating the Row content type

 Let's imagine that the Page Builder team needs to change the configuration of the Row's full-width appearance to fix a layout issue.
 The fix is simple.
 We need to move a style attribute from one element in the Row's full-width appearance to another element.
 But without the upgrade helpers, our change to the Row's configuration would break all previously saved Page Builder content that uses Rows.
-And because all Page Builder content is wrapped in a Row, changing the Row would break all Page Builder content!

 To fix this issue, we created a set of Page Builder DOM helper classes (`Magento\PageBuilder\Model\Dom\*`) that we can use to update all our native content types (including the Row) that have already been stored in the database.